 These bats require a break in time of about 150-200 hits.
 If this bat gets damaged, it will crack.
 It is not recommended for temperatures under 65℉.

 An alloy bat is also known as a metal or aluminum bat.
-They are less expensive, however, they have a smaller sweet spot with less of a pop.
+They are less expensive.
+However, they have a smaller sweet spot with less pop.

 They make a “ping” sound when contact is made.
-They may be used in any temperature and are ready out of the wrapper.
+They may be used at any temperature and are ready out of the wrapper.
 They will dent when damaged.

 A hybrid bat is a mixture of composite and alloy materials.
-It is generally a composite handle with an alloy barrel.
-It is ready out of the wrapper and usable in any temperature.
+It generally has a composite handle with an alloy barrel.
+It is ready out of the wrapper and usable at any temperature.

-It has a larger sweet spot than an alloy bat but smaller than a composite bat.
-It has reduced sting and vibration when mishits happen and it has the same ping sound as the alloy bat.
+It has a larger sweet spot than an alloy bat but is smaller than a composite bat.
+It has reduced sting and vibration when mishits happen, and it has the same ping sound as the alloy bat.
 These types of bats are uncommon.

-Different USSSA bats will be made from different amounts of pieces of materials.
-One-piece bats are stiffer, have less flex but more feedback.
+Different USSSA bats will be made from different amounts of pieces of material.
+One-piece bats are stiffer and have less flex but more feedback.
 A two-piece bat means the handle was made separate from the barrel.